off-by-some/contrakit/README.md

 Compare this to a contradiction of 0.7 bits, which would indicate the apps are using fundamentally incompatible data sources—you'd need to treat their predictions as separate time dimensions rather than reconciling them into a single "travel time" estimate.

+## Where This Applies

+Contrakit can be used anywhere there are multiple valid approaches to the same question that can produce measurable disagreement.
+We've included examples of the following systems within this repository to demonstrate the versatility:

+- **[Quantum systems](examples/quantum/)** let us measure "how quantum" a system really is, from Bell inequality violations (~0.012 bits) to logical paradoxes that classical physics can't explain (~0.132 bits), all in the same quantitative framework.

+- **[Neural networks](examples/hallucinations/)** enable predicting hallucination rates before training, with $K(P)$ setting irreducible error floors that persist even with infinite training data on structurally contradictory tasks, while witness capacity $r$ determines if architectures can express epistemic uncertainty.

+- **[Byzantine consensus](examples/consensus/)** algorithms become more efficient by measuring which messages actually need verification, reducing communication overhead by up to 100% while staying secure against attacks.

+- **[Statistical paradoxes](examples/statistics/)** helps detect Simpson's paradox by quantifying when aggregated data contradicts subgroup patterns, guiding researchers on when additional context variables are needed for valid conclusions.

 ## How Classical Information Theory Misses This